plotly/dash-daq-iv-tracer/README.md

-# Dash-daq-iv-tracer
+# Dash DAQ IV Tracer

 ## Introduction
-`dash-daq-iv-tracer` uses the graphic elements of Dash DAQ to create interface for acquiring current-voltage I-V curves with a Keithley 2400 SourceMeter.
+`dash-daq-iv-tracer` uses the graphic elements of Dash DAQ to create an interface for acquiring current-voltage I-V curves with a Keithley 2400 SourceMeter.

-Try this [demo app on dash deployment server](https://dash-gallery.plotly.host/dash-daq-iv-tracer), and get to know how it is created from [our blog post](https://www.dashdaq.io/build-an-i-v-curve-tracer-with-a-keithley-2400-sourcemeter-in-python).
+[Try this demo app](https://dash-gallery.plotly.host/dash-daq-iv-tracer) on the Dash Deployment Server], and read more about the code in [our blog post](https://www.dashdaq.io/build-an-i-v-curve-tracer-with-a-keithley-2400-sourcemeter-in-python).

-### Technique/field associated with the instrument
+### IV Curves
 I-V curve is a good way to characterize electronic components (diode, transistor or solar cells) and extract their operating properties.
 It is widely used in electrical engineering and physics.
-Keithley 2400 SourceMeter provides precision voltage and current sourcing as well as measurement.
+The Keithley 2400 SourceMeter provides precision voltage and current sourcing as well as measurement.

 ### dash-daq
-[Dash DAQ](dashdaq.io) is a data acquisition and control package built on top of Plotly's [Dash](https://plot.ly/products/dash/).
+[Dash DAQ](dash.plot.ly/dash-daq) is a data acquisition and control package built on top of Plotly's [Dash](https://plot.ly/products/dash/).

 ![Animated1](img/Screencast.gif)
 ## Requirements